 He has two grown-up children and understands the pitfalls of not balancing career and family.

 Tana joined the NBI Partnership in July 2015 and is the HR Manager aligned to the John Innes Centre.

-Her role includes delivering the Institute’s HR strategy, with equality and diversity as a key strand, and providing advice and support to managers and staff on a range of HR topics.
+Her role includes delivering the Institute’s HR strategy and providing advice and support to managers and staff on a range of HR topics.

-With over 25 years’ broad based experience as an HR professional, gained while raising a family, Tana enjoys contributing to the continued development of the John Innes Centre’s supportive and inclusive culture.
+With over 30 years’ broad-based experience as an HR professional, gained while raising a family, Tana enjoys contributing to the continued development of the John Innes Centre’s supportive and inclusive culture.

 Parent Carer Forum Representative